Most value investors already know why bear markets are an investor’s best friend.

 Why are bear markets the best time to invest?

-Why the best time?
-Because in a bull market you can still find wonderful businesses at low prices, but often there’s a major problem causing that low price.
-In a bull market investors will buy anything that moves, unless it has a ‘bad news’ stink.
+Well, in bull markets, you can still find wonderful businesses at low prices, but often there’s a major problem causing that low price.
+In a bull market, investors will buy anything that moves unless it has a ‘bad news’ stink.

-In a bear market, you can have a great business, doing everything right, and the share price still gets whacked, just because investors are moving wholesale into ‘safe’ assets like cash or bonds.
-Snapping up high quality investments in a bear market is the mark of an outstanding investor.
+But in a bear market, you can have a great business, doing everything right, and the share price still gets whacked just because investors are moving wholesale into ‘safe’ assets like cash or bonds.
+Snapping up high-quality investments in a bear market is the mark of an outstanding investor.

 As Warren Buffett put it recently:

 The logic is simple: If you are going to be a net buyer of stocks in the future, either directly with your own money or indirectly (through your ownership of a company that is repurchasing shares), you are hurt when stocks rise.
 You benefit when stocks swoon.
 Emotions, however, too often complicate the matter: Most people, including those who will be net buyers in the future, take comfort in seeing stock prices advance.
 These shareholders resemble a commuter who rejoices after the price of gas increases, simply because his tank contains a day’s supply.